Aniket876/fresherbatch-dec22/README.txt

-This assignment is all about the git and github where we are applying branching concept
+This assignment is all about the git and github where we are applying branching concept.